JoaoSousaJS/storybook-components/README.md

 # My component library

-This is a component library that I'm building to practice my skills with React, TypeScript, Storybook and Styled Components.
+A React component library built with TypeScript, documented through Storybook, and styled using Styled Components.

 ## Running the project